 It’s no surprise that Newcastle is consistently ranked as one of the UK’s best student cities for nightlife.
 There is an abundance of bars, clubs and live music venues, and it’s no surprise that those who visit are blown away with their experience.

 As a student that has just arrived in Newcastle, it can be a difficult choice of where to go first, so we have put together a list of our favourites:

 There are events on every night of the week – and it’s open til’ late.
-Although it may seem like a prestigious bar at first glance, you can grab a bargain thanks to offers such as three treble vodka & mixers, or three bottles of beer for a mere £5.95.
+Although it may seem like a prestigious bar at first glance, you can grab a bargain thanks to offers such as three treble vodka & mixers for a mere £5.95 (Sunday – Thursday).

 The club is one of the largest in Newcastle and welcomes huge DJ’s at the weekend, whilst catering to the student population through the week.